mdlacasse/Owl/docker/README.md

 ```

 #### Running with docker-compose
-Alternatively, it can be started using `docker-compose` as follows
+Alternatively, the container can be started using `docker-compose` as follows
 ```shell
 docker-compose up
 ```